American Express Business Credit Cards

 In addition, with The Plum Card® from American Express, you can choose your billing cycle, opting for the beginning, middle, or end of the month — a great option to help you spread your expenses out over the course of the month.

-Paying early pays off: get an unlimited 1.5% Early Pay Discount on eligible charges within 10 days of your statement closing date and see the discount applied to your next statement when you pay at the least the Minimum Payment Due by the Please Pay By date.
-Though this isn’t marketed as a “reward,” it’s akin to a cash back bonus.
+Paying early pays off: earn an unlimited 1.5% Early Pay Discount on eligible charges paid within 10 days of your statement closing date and see the discount applied to your next statement when you pay at the least the Minimum Payment Due by the Payment Due Date.
+Though this isn’t marketed as a “reward,” it’s akin to a cash back.

 With a $250‡ annual fee this card won’t always pay off, but if you do need that extra time to pay, and the intro APR and prepayment discount work in your favor, you may find it outweighs the fee and helps you manage cash flow more efficiently.